lamnhan066/language_helper/README.md

 ## Features

-- Easy to control the language translation in your application.
+- Easy to control the language translations in your application.
 Automatically use the current device locale in the first open if possible.

 - You can completely control the translated text with `LanguageConditions`.